dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 Add: `use Doctrine\ORM\EntityManagerInterface;` above the two.

 Great, in our entire controller we can call `blogPostRepository`, `authorRepository` or `entityManager` when needed.
-The first two are used for retrieving data from the database, where as the third will be used for inserting, updating, or deleting data.
+The first two are used for retrieving data from the database, whereas the third will be used for inserting, updating, or deleting data.

 In the `AdminController` class, you will find your new `createAuthorAction` method.
 Change the annotation so that the method has a service name.
 So above the controller, where you see `@Route`, add the service name.
 So it will look like: